Few artworks capture loneliness and existential melancholy quite as tenderly as Odilon Redon’s The Crying Spider.

 Redon had a knack for turning creatures that normally make us squirm into emotional mirrors.

-Critics point out that in The Crying Spider, the tiny tears and mournful posture create a mix of revulsion and empathy.
+What I always notice first, is in The Crying Spider, the tiny tears and mournful posture create a mix of revulsion and empathy.
 We shudder, yes, but we also feel a strange sympathy.
 That tension, that odd emotional cocktail, is precisely what makes Redon’s work resonate: he turns the uncanny into something profoundly human.

 A closer look at this artwork reveals that Redon’s goal was not to provoke disgust, but to evoke sympathy, highlighting the human-like emotions and inner life of the insect.
 Scholars note that Redon often used animals and fantastical creatures to explore subconscious feelings and universal human experiences.